-Billy shares his secrets for success including selecting the site, preparing the soil, planting, growing and maintaining your own organic garden!
-Billy's Organic Gardening Guide is a step-by-step recipe for success, all by using our 100% organic, non-toxic products!
+Billy shares his secrets for success including selecting the site, preparing the soil, planting, growing, and maintaining your own organic garden!
+Billy's Organic Gardening Guide is a step-by-step recipe for success, all by using our 100 percent organic garden fertilizer and other non-toxic products!

 This document from the Master Grower Billy Styles teaches you everything you need to know to grow delicious, healthy organic vegetables.
 It incorporated a lifetime of growing and gardening experience into a precise guide.
-Remember, organic growing puts you in control of what is on and in your vegetables and fruits!
+Remember, organic growing puts you in control of what is on and in your fruits and vegetables!

 Billy shares his secrets for success including: